Irritable bowel syndrome is a gut disorder characterized by cramps, bloating, and bouts of constipation and diarrhea, among other symptoms.

 People with IBS may be more likely to experience joint pain.
 Scientists still do not know why, but it may be due to increased inflammation in the body.

 A 2017 study found that people with IBS had an increased risk of a type of joint pain called temporomandibular disorder.
 More research is needed to understand this link, however.

 There is a strong link between IBS and stress.
 The nervous system controls the gut as well as responds to psychological stress.

 The link between IBS and stress goes both ways.
 Feeling stressed can worsen IBS symptoms, and the physical symptoms of IBS can cause psychological distress.

-Intestinal gas and bloating, which are symptoms of IBS, are also
+Intestinal gas and bloating, which are symptoms of IBS, are also linked with brain fog.

 Brain fog, or foggy thinking, describes mental confusion, impaired judgement, and trouble concentrating.